The Homeowner’s Guide to Preventing Frozen Pipes

 Keep Your Home Warm

 Maintaining a consistent temperature in your home can help prevent frozen pipes.
 Ensure your thermostat is set to at least 55 degrees Fahrenheit, even when you’re away from home.
-Keeping cabinet doors open can also help circulate warm air to pipes under sinks and appliances near exterior walls.
+Keeping kitchen and bathroom cabinet doors open can also help circulate warm air to pipes under sinks and appliances near exterior walls.

 Seal Cracks and Openings